NVIDIA/sentiment-discovery/README.md

 See [here](./script_docs/arguments.md#running-a-classifier-arguments) for more documentation.

 ### Training Language Models (+ Distributed/FP16 Training)
-Train a recurrent language model on a csv/json corpus.
+Train a language model on a csv/json corpus.
 By default we train a weight-normalized, 4096-d mLSTM, with a 64-d character embedding.
 This is the first step of a 2-step process to training your own sentiment classifier.
 Saves model to `lang_model.pt` by default.